 The UK and map skills.
 This unit allows students to learn basic geography using maps of the world, Europe and the British Isles.
 This reinforces their sense of place.
 This is followed by an introduction to map reading using Ordnance Survey maps.

 The Local and Global Environment.
 This unit allows students to examine the world at different scales, looking at the local area and examining the impact of global environmental issues on it as well as what people do to influence changes in the environment.

 Water and Rivers.
 Here the students learn about how rivers work using the River Nile as an example.
 This is followed by examining how water is used and where it comes from.
 Students discover what a precious resource water is.

 Year 7 – Topics:

 Settlements and Shopping.
 This unit allows students to study the local area and the places found in it.
-Which places were most popular for people to live and why was this?
-Why are some settlements larger than others?
-They will study the places they live in and compare it to Pershore.
+Some key questions include: What are settlements and why do they grow?
+How is the site for a settlement chosen?
+Students will study the places they live in and compare it to Pershore.
 A fieldtrip to Pershore to collect data will be included in this unit.

 Coasts.
 A unit of physical geography that shows students how to identify coastal features and how they were formed.
 Do coastlines change and can this affect people?
 They will create a detailed tourist brochure about a section of the Dorset coastline.

 Weather and Extreme Weather.
 Students will examine how the weather that we all moan about occurs and how we measure and observe it.
 They will find out how amazing and dangerous the weather can be by looking at extreme weather events around the world.

 Industry, Farming and the Environment.
 This unit explores different types of industries and the variety of jobs that people do and how this can affect the environment.
 Students will find out about farming in the UK and play a decision making game where they are put in charge of their own farm.

 World map skills and knowledge.
 Students learn and reinforce where oceans, continents and countries are.